 Neoprene was actually the first synthetically mass-produced rubber compound.
 It contains small pockets of gas within rubber foam.
 The gas used for wetsuit creation is nitrogen.
 The gas provides insulating properties, while the foam gives elasticity to the material that would otherwise be lacking.

 Both properties are essential for women’s wetsuits, as well as men’s to function properly.
-A wetsuit needs to be form-fitting, to prevent the exchange of water from inside to outside from occurring.
+A wetsuit needs to be form-fitting, to prevent the exchange of water from inside to outside from occurring and keep you warm (very desirable for most water sports).
 This is important because if water is continuously exchanged, your body must constantly heat new, colder water back up to body heat.

 Your body’s heat levels are much higher than the warmest ocean water, which causes the water to leech heat off of you.
 The wetsuit counters this by trapping a small layer of water next to your skin.
 Once this thin layer of water is heated to body temperature, it, in conjunction with the neoprene, forms a thermally protective barrier against the outside water temperature.